Saburi Biobaku: Later career

 In 1957, he wrote a book on his tribe, Egba.
 The Egbas are a sub group of the Yoruba peoples who are predominantly found in Abeokuta.
 The book was titled: 'The Egba and their Neighbours', and was originally written as a dissertation but later turned into a 136-page text.
 He focused on the position of the Egba within historical contexts and factors that effected change in Yorubaland.
 The book also contained information on Egbaland during the coming of the Christian missionaries in the nineteenth century.
 At the time, the book was the second Nigerian authored historical study published by the Oxford University Press, after Kenneth Dike's, 'Trade and Politics in the Niger Delta'.
 He later wrote 'Sources of Yoruba History', published in 1973, and many other books.

 In the early years of Nigeria's independence, while serving in the administration of Awolowo, he advocated an optimistic but cautious approach to Pan-Africanism, believing that the freedom the country fought for and gained with independence should be used early on by the government and many others to nurture the individual African personalities that reside within the country especially in matters affecting health, literacy and eliminating poverty.
 However, he supported the promotion of regional organizations for economic and social aims and the view of Pan-Africanism as described by Anthony Enahoro, that it is a consummation devoutly to be wished.

 In 1965, he was appointed the Vice-Chancellor of the University of Zambia, but he was pressured by Nigeria's Prime Minister Alhaji Abubakar Tafawa-Balewa to accept an offer of becoming the second Vice Chancellor of University of Lagos.
 He was later stabbed by Kayode Adams, a student radical who believed Biobaku's appointment was unfair and ethnically motivated.

 In his later years, he was involved in moves to promote Yoruba unity, especially after the demise of general Sani Abacha.
 He also sought a re-appraisal of the country's political structure, favoring a four tier system of governance, made up of federal, regional, state and local administrations.
 He also served as the chairman of the Nigerian National Antiques Commission, Nigerian Textile Mills and the editorial board of Encyclopedia Africana.

+Legacy

+A hall of residence at the University of Lagos is named after Biobaku.
+Saburi Biobaku Hall is among the university's older university-managed hostels, alongside King Jaja Hall, Mariere Hall, Sodeinde Hall and Madam Tinubu Hall.
+The hall remains in use as student accommodation.